Ardudwy

-History
+History and mythology

-Ardudwy features prominently in Welsh mythology.
+Ardudwy features prominently in Welsh mythology, the Triads of the Island of Britain heavily associates Ardudwy with the flooding of Cantre'r Gwaelod, stating that survivors of the flooding moved into the area in the time of Ambrosius Aurelianus, as well as surrounding areas that were previously uninhabited.
 In the Second Branch of the Mabinogi, Bendigeidfran holds court at Harlech, and his severed head returns there for seven years before it is taken on to Gwales.
 In the Fourth Branch, Lleu Llaw Gyffes is given Eifionydd and Ardudwy as his fief by Math fab Mathonwy.
-Lleu built his palace at Mur y Castell in Ardudwy.
+Lleu built his palace at "Mur y Castell" in Ardudwy.
 He reigned there before and after the usurpation of Gronw Pebr, whom he killed on the banks of the River Cynfael.
 A holed stone in Ardudwy is still known as Llech Ronw (Gronw's Stone).